Kane610/aiounifi/README.md

 # aiounifi

 Asynchronous library to communicate with Unifi Controller

 ## Acknowledgements

-* Paulus Schoutsen (balloob) creator of aiohue which most of this code repository is modeled after.
+- Paulus Schoutsen (balloob), the creator of aiohue, which served as a model for most of the code in this repository..